cs50spring2021/tse-labs/crawler/IMPLEMENTATION.md

 The crawler can take a long time to run on some sites when `maxDepth` is more than 2.
 For routine regression tests, we crawl the `letters` site at moderate depths; save the pageDirectory from one working run to compare (with `diff -r`) against future runs.

+> For Lab 4, you are not required to script regression tests, though you may find the technique useful for your own testing/debugging process.

 ### Integration/system testing

 We write a script `testing.sh` that invokes the crawler several times, with a variety of command-line arguments.